Ratjan/Modified_flexible_cylinder_model/README.md

 # Modified_flexible_cylinder_model

-Early attempt at Python implementation (for ease of use) of the modified flexible cylinder model developed by J.S.
-Pedersen presented in:
+Early attempt at Python implementation (for ease of use) of the modified flexible cylinder model developed by Pedersen JS presented in:
 Correlation between arabinose content and the conformation of arabinoxylan in water dispersions https://doi.org/10.1016/j.carbpol.2025.124082.